-In the US, airway beacons operate between 190 and 535 kHz so technically straddle the 1000 m wavelength line between LF and MF bands.
+In the US, airway beacons operate between 190 and 535 kHz so technically straddle the 1000 meter wavelength line between LF and MF bands.
 Such long wavelengths present an economic and engineering challenge to the transmitting station designer and builder.
-An eyeball survey suggests the tower height at this station is about 100 feet (~30 m).
+An eyeball survey suggests the tower height at this station is about 90 feet (~27 m) based on nine sections of tower.
 With this in mind, the design challenge becomes familiar to mobile amateur operators attempting 80 and 40m on their vehicles, but at a much larger scale.

 Compared to the exemplar Marconi 1/4 wave monopole, the NDB station antenna is minute.
 As the above height comparison reveals, the beacon facility has a very electrically-short radiator.
 At 351 kHz frequency, we’re dealing with a wavelength of over a half mile (.85 km) so any small antenna system that is going to radiate this 25 watts effectively deserves a study.

 Other than the guy wire footings, everything is nicely contained within the small fence.
 This is for security to be sure, but, as we shall see below, safety as well.

 My guess is the transmitter gear is housed in the right yellow box next to the ac power feed.
 The large diameter conduit connects the transmitter to the left yellow box I assume is nothing more than a passive antenna matching system.

 The tower appears to be of simple galvanized steel construction with impressive insulator supports.

 How about a closer look.

 Many of you are probably thinking “All this?
 For just 25 watts!?!”
 Indeed an electrically short antenna requires a bit of Smith chart extremes in the matching department that involve high voltages as we will see in the analysis below.
 Hams being hams, we focus on details like terminals so let’s do just that.